- Did You Know?

 Volatile organic compounds (VOCs) are gases emitted or off-gassed from items, such as cleaning products, building materials and furnishings.
 VOCs are commonly released indoors when cleaning products are sprayed or applied, air deodorizers are installed, personal care products (e.g. perfumes, colognes) are used, new furnishings are brought in, or walls are painted.
 Concentrations of many VOCs are typically higher indoors than outdoors.
 While ventilation can help to lower VOC levels indoors, limiting the use of these products can reduce the potential for allergies and other adverse health effects.

-Indoor Air Quality and Irritant Sources in Public Buildings
+What About Indoor Air Quality and Irritant Sources in Public Buildings?

-Additionally, Indoor Air Quality Program staff identify whether VOC-containing products, such as cleaners, deodorizers, and dry erase materials, are present in a classroom.
+Additionally, Indoor Air Quality Program staff identify whether VOC-containing products, such as cleaners, deodorizers, and dry erase materials, are present in a classroom or office.
 Indicating the presence of these products can help school staff work towards reducing the number of irritant products within their school.